Follow the links below to find programs and resources that can help you locate assistance, access benefits, and find or keep a job.

 Vocational Rehabilitation and Employment Program, U.S. Department of Veterans Affairs

 Assists veterans with service-connected disabilities by offering help in preparing for, finding, and keeping suitable employment.
-For more information about vocational rehabilitation and employment services, contact the local Department of Veterans Affairs regional office at the national toll-free telephone number: 1-800-827-1000.
+For more information about vocational rehabilitation and employment services, contact your regional Department of Veterans Affairs office at the national toll-free telephone number: 1-800-827-1000.

 Ticket to Work, U.S. Social Security Administration